samjwill/nvim-unception/README.md

 For usage details and options (such as opening the file buffers in new tabs rather than the current window), see `doc/nvim-unception.txt`, or, after installation, run `:help nvim-unception`.

+# Can this work with toggleterm.nvim or other plugins?

+Yep!
+See the [wiki](https://github.com/samjwill/nvim-unception/wiki) for more info.